matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 1. After some time, the corresponding L1→L2 is created.
 2. The L2AssetRouter will receive the message and re-route it to the asset handler of the bridged token.
 To read more about how it works, check out the [asset router documentation](../asset_router/Overview.md).

 **_Diagram of a depositing ETH onto a chain with USDC as the baseToken.
-Note that some contract calls (like `USDC.transerFrom` are omitted for the sake of consiceness):_**
+Note that some contract calls (like `USDC.transferFrom` are omitted for the sake of consiceness):_**

 ![requestL2TransactionTwoBridges (SharedBridge) (1).png](./img/requestL2TransactionTwoBridges_depositEthToUSDC.png)